 I also give longer courses online looking at similar subjects in greater depth over a number of weeks in sessions which last two hours.
 Often these relate to English country houses, their architecture and those who lived and worked in them, these courses may look at a particular period like Victorian Country Houses or at houses in an area like the Chilterns.

-I will deliver Zoom lectures once a week on Fridays at 10.00 a.m. giving six lectures which will be recorded and available for two weeks.
+I will deliver Zoom lectures once a week on Fridays at 10.00 a.m. giving five lectures which will be recorded and available for two weeks.
 The lectures are all standalone sessions so there is no need to commit to the whole series.
-I will continue to email details of the next week’s events weekly and lectures will be charged at £6 per connection unless you prebook the whole series which will cost £30 for all six.
+I will continue to email details of the next week’s events weekly and lectures will be charged at £6 per connection unless you prebook the whole series which will cost £25 for all five.
 Booking by midday on the day before the lecture (by emailing Zilphahistory@gmail.com) will ensure a place.
-Please feel free to pass these details onto anyone who may be interested.
+Please feel free to pass these details (which can also be found at www.zilphahistory.co.uk) onto anyone who may be interested.

-Friday 23rd January 2026 : The Silver Jubilee Walkway IV, Gray’s Inn to St. Pancras Station.
+Friday 13th March 2026 : The Silver Jubilee Walkway V, St. Pancras Station to The Royal Courts of Justice.

 In 1977 Elizabeth II’s silver jubilee was marked in London by the creation of a walking route indicated with metal discs set into the pavement.
-On the fourth section of this journey through London we will see Georgian houses, including those lived during the 20th Century by luminaries such as George Orwell, Kenneth Williams and Dorothy L. Sayers.
-In addition there will be pubs to consider and the late 1960’s concrete mega structure of the Brunswick Centre.
+On the fifth section of this journey through London we will see important buildings along Euston Road, like St. Pancras church, before turning south through the squares of Bloomsbury.
+This area is dominated by the University of London and we will see a sculpture of a former student, Rabindranath Tagore, before reaching Lincoln’s Inn Fields and the Royal Courts of Justice.

 Online Courses 2025-6.